bewuethr/pandoc-bash-blog/README.md

 ### `pbb build`

-- Cleans the `artifacts` directory, then copies the `images` directory in there
+- Cleans the `docs` directory, then copies the `images` directory in there
 - Checks for a favicon image and, if there is one, generates the favicon from it (see [Favicon](#favicon))
 - Generates the index file, `index.md`
-- Converts the markdown files with datestamps in their names and `index.md` to HTML, copies the results into `artifacts`
+- Converts the markdown files with datestamps in their names and `index.md` to HTML, copies the results into `docs`

 ### `pbb serve`